Jimmy Yang: Second return to WWE (2006–2010)

 In May 2006, Yun made a return to WWE, as Akio, on an edition of Heat, working as an enhancement talent in a try-out match with Charlie Haas.
 This match impressed WWE, and they re-signed him once more.
 Beginning with the August 25, 2006 edition of SmackDown!, vignettes began airing featuring Yun dressed as a cowboy and calling himself Jimmy Wang Yang, in the process cutting his previously long hair short and growing a Fu Manchu moustache to fit the gimmick.
 In the vignettes, Yang questioned why people would assume stereotypical Asian things about him while proclaiming that he was much more of a redneck, of which he was proud.
 The vignettes played for several weeks, with Yang focusing more on his redneck leanings.
 On the September 29 SmackDown!, he made his in-ring debut in a loss to Sylvan, who illegally used the ropes for leverage to get a pin.
+In November he was managed by Amy Zidian which lasted only a month.

 In December 2006, Yang became the number one contender for the Cruiserweight Championship.
 Yang challenged Gregory Helms for the Cruiserweight title, but lost to him at Armageddon.
 Later, he participated in a Cruiserweight Open at No Way Out for the Cruiserweight Title, but was unable to win the title.
 In mid-2007, Yang and Chavo Guerrero began a feud.
 On the June 15 edition of SmackDown!, Yang once again became the number one contender for the Cruiserweight Championship, after feuding with Guerrero for almost two months.
 At Vengeance: Night of Champions, Yang lost to Guerrero after a frog splash.
 During The Great American Bash, Yang competed in another Cruiserweight Open and although he was never pinned, Hornswoggle won the title after becoming an official entrant in the match due to him hiding under the ring.
 On the July 27 edition of SmackDown!, Yang teamed with Torrie Wilson against Kenny Dykstra and Victoria; Yang and Wilson won the match after Yang pinned Dykstra.
 Following this match, Wilson began appearing as Yang's new valet.